zacgeis/scheme.js/README.md

-Quick implementation of a simplified version of Scheme.
+**Quick Toy Implementation of Scheme**

 Open SpecRunner.html to run the tests.